chingu-voyage7/Bears-Team-13/README.md

 ## Start The App
 * Run "npm build" to build production.
-Then run "node serve.js" to run production"
+Then run "node serve.js" to run production
 * Run "npm start" to run the frontend (development)
 * Run "npm run beast" to run the frontend and backend (development)